ad1tyaaa/100days/round-1.md

 **Progress :** Continued with solving coding problems in Arrays.
 Actually I only solved 2 problems.
 They took a few hours actually.

 **Final Thoughts :** Hmmm. `Sort 0 1 2` is easy but, how do I say this... there was one really interesting method to solve it, and one very dumb method to solve it.
 I spent like half an hour on the interesting method, and got TLE, and the dumb one worked just fine 😢.
 So, basically, I GOT SCAMMED.
 Apart from that, I solved `3Sum` from Coding Ninjas as well.
 I managed to solve it although all testcases didn't pass.
 It ended up taking 2-3+ hours, and there were a few issues in my logic.
 I finally managed to finish it, but got TLE in some testcases.
 I think I'm gonna leave that problem at that.
 When I learn a few new things I will come back to it I guess.
 So, yeah that's it for today.
 I just saw the time, and it's already past 12, and I hadn't updated the repo with day11's progress, so I am doing it now.
 But, I actually plan to solve two problems from LeetCode too, before I go to sleep.
 I hope it doesn't take too long.

+## day 12 : 21 September 2023

+**Progress :** I did Algorithm Complexity yesterday (i studied but i was busy so couldn't update repo).
+I watched Video Lecture on it.
+I was very busy so couldn't solve any problems on Time and Space Complexity.

+**Final Thoughts :** Well, not enough progress really.
+I was busy with a bunch of things.

+## day 13 : 22 September 2023

+**Progress :** Continued with Algorithm Complexity.
+Solved problems as well (around 25-30).
+But, that's it.
+Again I didn't solve a lot of problems.
+But, tomorrow I'm gonna start Binary Search.
+And, I'll spend a lot of time studying and solving problems.
+I promise. 😓

+**Final Thoughts :** Okay, so I think i did give 1.5 hours today, but, I don't think I made too much progress.
+I just finished Algorithm Complexity.
+Apart from that I started solving "Problem of the Day" from Coding Ninjas.
+Well I could only solve the MCQ's today (not even the EASY coding problem 😣😣😣).
+But, tomorrow I'll do better.
+I'm atleast happy that now I have started solving those random problems that Coding Ninjas gives.
+Earlier I used to think I'm not skilled enough to be able to solve any of them, so I didn't try solving them.
+I hope in a few weeks I become smart enough to solve Medium level questions as well.
+That's it for today.